 Just 3 hrs from Sydney or Canberra, Swanlake Cottage is positioned on a big bush block, right across from the crystal clear waters and sandy beaches of Swan Lake.
 The quiet village of Swanhaven lies about 3 km from Sussex Inlet and is surrounded by Nat.
 Parks.

-The lovingly renovated, timber-clad rustic cottage has a large private garden, frequented by a multitude of birds and other animals.
+The timber-clad rustic cottage has a large private garden, frequented by a multitude of birds and other animals.
 Three bedrooms sleep up to 8 people.
 It has flyscreens on all windows and doors and stays cool without carbon emissions under the tree cover.
 There is no air conditioning.

-The house features polished timber floors and original paintings, is furnished with renovated retro timber furniture and has a warm, lived-in feel.
+The house features polished timber floors and original paintings, is furnished with retro timber furniture and has a warm, lived-in feel.

 It has a fully-equipped kitchen, integrated into a dining area with a dishwasher, gourmet gas stove, oven, microwave, fridge second fridge in laundry, toaster, kettle, bread maker and all the kitchen equipment you might need, including a store of basic cooking ingredients, such as spices, tea, coffee, oil and vinegar etc. in case you forgot to bring some crucial item.

 On colder days, a slow combustion fireplace in the main living area heats the whole house wood is provided.
 There is also a gas heater in the lounge.

 There is a piano, a flat screen digital TV, DVD and CD player with USB input, 2 radios, games, a few toys and a filled bookshelf.

 The uniquely styled bathroom has a full-sized bathtub and plenty of hot water.
 The laundry has a washing machine, dryer, iron and ironing board.